 In that case, you should pay attention to the pairing options that a turntable offers.
 If you already own the system that you would be pairing with it, you may also take it to the store to test which record player would work best.

-There are primarily two mechanisms that are found in turntables: belt driven and direct driven.
-The DJs mostly use the directly driven record players as they pick up speed quickly.
+There are primarily two mechanisms that are found in turntables: belt driven or direct driven.
+DJs typically use the directly driven record players as they pick up speed quickly.

 However, if you are not a DJ, then a belt-driven turntable is the right one for you.
-In these record players, the platter is turned using an elastic band, which removes the noise of the motor and delivers finer details in the audio.
+In these record players, the platter is turned using a belt, which removes the noise of the motor and delivers finer details in the audio.

 The leading manufacturers like Crosley build turntables in various designs to cater to music lovers with different tastes.
 Some prefer to strictly stick to vintage-looking models, while others might want to go for a more stylish and trendier one.